Let’s be clear from the start of this Bitstamp review:

 Verification at Bitstamp

-If you have necessary document, verification process at Bitstamp usually takes about 2 hours.
+If you have necessary documents, verification process at Bitstamp usually takes about 2 hours.
 You can verify your identity by submitting scanned photo of your driver’s license, national ID, or passport together with the proof of residency.
-Check this short video to find out more about verification process:

 The verification itself doesn’t affect the amount of money you can trade.
 However, withdrawals and deposits are not possible with an unverified account.